TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p1_navigation/Report.md

 Configures how much samples at each learning step should be pulled from the replay buffer, actual value `64`

 **gamma**
-The factor how much future rewards should be noted in the valuation of the current action, acutal value `0.99`
+The factor how much future rewards should be noted in the valuation of the current action, actual value `0.99`

 **tau**
 Configures the ratio of how much the target values in the target network should be updated with actual vlaues during update process, actual value `1e-3`

 **learning_rate**
-The learning rate of the optimizer, acutal value `5e-4`
+The learning rate of the optimizer, actual value `5e-4`

 #### Rewards